remorses/elacca/elacca/README.md

 ## How It Works

-To have an intuitive understanding of how this works, you can check out how this plugin transforms your pages in the [example-app/elacca-outputs](./example-app/elacca-outputs) folder.
+To have an intuitive understanding of how this works, you can check out how this plugin transforms pages in the [example-app/elacca-outputs](./example-app/elacca-outputs) folder.

 -   When a page has a "skip ssr" directive, this plugin will transform the page code so that
 -   On the server the page renders a component that returns `null`